Danish Air Lines

-Det Danske Luftfartselskab A/S or DDL, trading in English as Danish Air Lines, was Denmark's national airline from 1918 until it merged to create Scandinavian Airlines System (SAS) in 1951.
-DDL was established on 29 October 1918, but started its first scheduled route on 7 August 1920.
+DDL-Det Danske Luftfartselskab A/S, Danish Air Lines in English language, was Denmark's national airline from 1918 until it merged to create Scandinavian Airlines System (SAS) in 1950.
+DDL was established on 29 October 1918 and started irregular operations on 31 October 1919.
+The company was legally registered on 19 March 1920 and started its first scheduled route on the following 7 August.

 History

 In 1920, the first airplane, a Flugzeugbau Friedrichshafen 49c, was acquired from the Deutsche Luft-Reederei (D.L.R.) in Germany.
 The airplane, with the previous German navy registration 1364, was almost new, and had been refitted for passenger transport before being delivered from Germany.
 It received the Danish registration letters T-DABA, and was used for the Copenhagen-Malmö-Warnemünde route in cooperation with the D.L.R.
 This plane was later returned to Germany, apparently because the transfer was not in accordance with the Versailles treaty.

 In 1921 another F.F.49c plane from D.L.R. was acquired as a replacement for the first, with the previous German navy registration 3078.
 For unknown reasons this airplane used the same Danish registration T-DABA.